jangler/oracles-randomizer/notes.md

 - 6:4931 = chooseParentItemSlot
 - 6:4994 = parentItemUpdate (the good stuff; what happens when an item is used)
 - 7:4f36 = galeSeedTryToWarpLink
-- 3f:4445, 3f:444c, 3f:445a = at whichever executes last, hl is the address of
-  sprite data for a loaded object

 these are en/us: